 Jesus asks the people, “Why do you break the command of God for the sake of your traditions?”
 (Matthew 15:3).
 He goes on to give an example that is culturally relevant to his audience, but which doesn’t connect so much with us today.

 Of course we would never do such a thing, would we?
 Sadly, we too place traditions over God’s commands.
-Consider these examples:
+Consider these four examples:

 Jesus tells the people to not pray using vain repetition (Matthew 6:7), yet in church growing up we did this every Sunday, repeating a prayer from rote memory, as well as the Ten Commandments and often a creed.
 Yet he commands us to avoid vain repetition.